 If you are still not sure about the longevity of your interest in playing golf, you may not want to invest in a full set of clubs.
 And this makes sense.
 As you learn more, you can decide to invest in a good set of clubs at that point.

 There’s no need to financially invest a considerable amount into something you aren’t entirely sure about yet.
 Borrow clubs from a friend or rent them from a club.
 You’ll find most clubs offer this facility.
 Make sure you call ahead to check if rentals are available before turning up.
 Once you start to settle into golf a little, you can begin to build your collection of clubs.

 Additionally, many brands sell starter sets, including a driver, four or five irons, and a putter.
 These are a great place to start and won’t break the bank.
-Over time, you can upgrade and expand your collection.
-Though it may seem expensive, remember that a well looked after set of golf clubs can last over ten years, so treat them, they will repay you!
+Over time, you can upgrade and expand your collection, such as collecting golf stand bag.
+Though it may seem expensive, remember that a well-looked-after set of golf clubs can last over ten years, so treat them.
+They will repay you!